gahfy/droidimg/README.md

 ## What is this program about

-This program is in two parts, a binary, and an Android Studio plugin, in order to improve rasterized image management for Android.

-For now, only the program is available, the Android Studio plugin will be developed later.
+This program allows you to convert rasterized image to webp images that will be stored in the drawables folder of your Android project.

 **_PLEASE CONSIDER THIS AS A PRE_ALPHA VERSION, OR WHATEVER YOU WANT TO CALL THE LEAST STABLE VERSION_**

-## Licence

-I will use a proper licence when I will get time for it.
-For now, consider you can do whatever your imagination can think about with this code and that there is no warranty in any form.

 ## Usage